zenml-io/zenml/docs/book/how-to/customize-docker-builds/use-your-own-docker-files.md

-# Use your own docker files
+# Use your own Docker files

 In some cases, you might want full control over the resulting Docker image but want to build a Docker image dynamically each time a pipeline is executed.
 To make this process easier, ZenML allows you to specify a custom Dockerfile as well as `build context` directory and build options.
 ZenML then builds an intermediate image based on the Dockerfile you specified and uses the intermediate image as the parent image.